Odense University Hospital

 Face-Down or Face-Up? study tests best position for sick infants

-Symptom relief Recruiting nowThis study looks at whether placing infants with severe breathing infections (like RSV) on their stomach (prone) helps them breathe better than lying on their back (supine).
-Forty babies under 1 year old on breathing support will spend one hour in each position while nurses measu…
+Symptom relief Recruiting nowThis study looks at whether placing infants with breathing problems from infections like RSV on their stomach (prone) helps them breathe better than lying on their back (supine).
+Forty babies under 1 year old on breathing support will be placed in each position for one hour.
+Rese…

 Phase: NA • Sponsor: Odense University Hospital • Aim: Symptom relief